-American born Polish painter, Anuszkiewicz was a pioneering practitioner of Op art before the Time Magazine coined the phrase “Op art”.
+American-born Polish painter, Anuszkiewicz was a pioneering practitioner of Op art before Time Magazine coined the phrase “Op art”.
 He manipulated fundamental elements of art to make, as he put it, “something romantic out of a very, very mechanistic geometry.”

 Over to You!

 Op art was a short-lived movement, yet its legacy is still very much alive, not only among collectors and curators but among young artists as well, with several big names in current American art, including Jim Isermann, Gilbert Hsaio, Susie Rosmarin, and Xylor Jane, having adopted elements of Op as their own.